sreekanthmutthoju/ML_Live_Class/README.md

 git checkout -b <new_branch> | git switch -c <new_branch> # To create a new branch and change into it

+git status #Gives the git status on current branch like staging area, untracked files

 ```